nngabe/nsa_optim/README.md

 ## Experiment Grid

-The full ablation study covers a select subset for the following configurations:
+The ablation study covers a select subset for the following configurations:

 | Dimension | Options |
 |-----------|---------|